EKl40/bl4/README.md

 ## Disclaimer

-These are unofficial tools.
-Borderlands and all related marks are trademarks of Gearbox Software and 2K.
-Not affiliated with or endorsed by Gearbox Software or 2K. **Use at your own risk.**
+This repository contains unofficial tools.
+Borderlands and all related trademarks are property of Gearbox Software and 2K.
+This project is not affiliated with or endorsed by Gearbox Software or 2K.

+**Use at your own risk.**

 ## Credits